Non-existence of exceptional collections on twisted flags and categorical representability via noncommutative motives: Introduction

 whenever such a finite $m$ exists.
 Let $X$ be a smooth projective $k$-variety.
 One says $X$ is \emph{representable in dimension} $m$ if $D^b(X)$ is representable in dimension $m$.
 We will use the following notation:

 Note that when the base field $k$ of a variety $X$ is not algebraically closed, the existence of $k$-rational points on $X$ is a major open question in arithmetic geometry.
-We recall the following question that was asked by H. Esnault and stated in \cite{AB}. \begin{que2}[H. Esnault] Let $X$ be a smooth projective variety over $k$.
-Can the bounded derived category $D^b(X)$ detect the existence of a $k$-rational point? \end{que2} In this context we prove: \begin{thm2}[Theorem 6.3] If $X$ is a finite product of Brauer--Severi varieties, then the following are equivalent: \begin{itemize} \item[\bf (i)] $\mathrm{rdim}(X)=0$. \item[\bf (ii)] $X$ admits a full exceptional collection. \item[\bf (iii)] $X$ is rational over $k$. \item[\bf (iv)] $X$ admits a $k$-rational point. \end{itemize} \end{thm2}
+We recall the following question that was asked by H. Esnault and stated in \cite{ABS}. \begin{que2}[H. Esnault] Let $X$ be a smooth projective variety over $k$.
+Can the bounded derived category $D^b(X)$ detect the existence of a $k$-rational point? \end{que2}